 Employees' rights and entitlements

-An employee is a person engaged under a contract of service.
+You are an employee if you are engaged under a contract of service.
 If you have this type of contract, you are protected by the full range of employment legislation.

 The term, contract for services, is generally used when an employer is engaging an independent contractor or self-employed person for a job.
-If you have this type of contract, you may not have the same rights as an employee under employment protection legislation.
-You can find more information in our documents on different types of employment, self employment and contracts of employment.
+If you have this type of contract, you may not have the same rights as an employee under employment legislation.
+You can find out more information about understanding your employment status.

 Some minimum rates of pay are set for particular industries or sectors in Employment Regulation Orders (EROs), Registered Employment Agreements and Sectoral Employment Orders.
-You can read more in our document Employment agreements and orders.
+You can read more about Employment agreements and orders.

 Maximum working week

-In general, your maximum average working week cannot exceed 48 hours.
-This does not mean you can never work more than 48 hours in a week, but that your average weekly hours over a 4-month period should not exceed 48.
-There are some exceptions to this, which you can read about in our document on the working week.
+In general, your maximum average working week cannot be more than 48 hours.
+This does not mean you can never work more than 48 hours in a week, but that your average weekly hours over 4 months should not exceed 48.
+There are some exceptions to this, which you can read about in our page on the working week.